Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 About Us

-Established in 2000, Express Solicitors is an award-winning law firm that deals with personal injury and clinical negligence claims.
-Based in Manchester, we serve clients nationwide and are currently ranked 70 out of more than 10,000 law firms.
-We have a 5-star rating on Trustpilot from over 7,000 reviews, which coming from our clients means a lot to us.
+Established in 2000, Express Solicitors is an award‑winning law firm that deals with personal injury and clinical negligence claims.
+Based in Manchester, we serve clients nationwide and are currently ranked 64 out of more than 10,000 law firms.
+We have a 5‑star rating on Trustpilot from over 7,000 reviews, which comes from our clients and means a lot to us.
 We are proud of the work we do helping injured people, and this is the core of our business.

-We are currently seeking an experienced Data Analyst who has experience in successfully leading on projects, along with considerable experience and knowledge of developing and presenting information using Microsoft Power BI to various audiences at all levels.
+We are currently seeking an experienced Data Analyst who has successfully led projects and has considerable experience developing and presenting information using Microsoft Power BI to audiences at all levels.

 The ideal candidate will have strong technical expertise in Power BI and be highly proficient in SQL.

-The role will involve the creation and maintenance of business intelligence dashboards utilising data from various data sources for the use of various levels of stakeholder.
+The role will involve creating and maintaining business intelligence dashboards utilising data from various data sources for stakeholders at all levels.

 • Design, develop, and maintain dashboards, reports, and data models in Power BI.